OHiddema/LearningPlatform/README.md

 ### Introduction
 Each student learns in a different way.
 To reach a goal, for example learning a programming language, several targets have to be achieved.
-For each target, a number of sequential steps are taken.
+For each target, the student takes a number of sequential steps.
-The steps taken are different for each student.
+The steps taken and the order of these steps, are different for each student.
-The goal of this program is to identify frequently returning patterns in these sequential steps to reach a target.
+The goal of this program is to identify frequently returning patterns in the steps taken by each student.
 In a next step, these patterns might be used for an educational recommender system.

 ### Tools

-VMSP is an algorithm for discovering maximal sequential patterns in sequence databases, proposed by Fournier-Viger et al.(2013).
+VMSP is an efficient algorithm for discovering maximal sequential patterns in sequence databases, proposed by Fournier-Viger et al.(2013).
 This program uses this algorithm.

 ### Input